 - The Importance of E-commerce for Businesses and Consumers

-- E-commerce Design
+- Digital Marketing for E-commerce

-- E-commerce Optimization
+- 5 Useful E-commerce Tools

-- E-commerce Mistakes to Avoid
+- 6 E-commerce Mistakes to Avoid

 What is E-commerce?

+Before delving into the e-commerce guide, it’s essential to understand what it is.
 E-commerce (Electronic Commerce) refers to the use of platforms that facilitate the buying and selling of products online.
 This involves exchanging digital funds and data to conduct business transactions.

 A Brief History of E-commerce

 To fully understand this industry, it’s essential to know the history of e-commerce and how it all started.

 1960: The origin of e-commerce can be credited to the Electronic Data Interchange (EDI) in the 1960s.
 This replaced mail and fax through digital transfer, eliminating the need for human intervention.